The best Speechify alternative for Mac in 2026

 - One-time purchase, no subscription

-- Bookshare integration
+- Bookshare integration (free, accredited print-disabled access)

-- Syncs across iPhone, iPad, Mac
+- Same content syncs across iPhone, iPad, and Mac

 Cons